WebAssembly/spec/spectec/test-prose/TEST.md

 3. Execute the instruction (RETURN_CALL_REF ?()).

 execution_of_RETURN_CALL_REF x?
-1. If the current context is label, then:
+1. If the current context is LABEL_, then:
   a.
 Pop all values val* from the stack.
   b.
 Exit current context.
   c.
 Push the values val* to the stack.
   d.
 Execute the instruction (RETURN_CALL_REF x?).
-2. Else if the current context is frame, then:
+2. Else if the current context is FRAME_, then:
   a.
 Pop the value admin_u0 from the stack.
   b.
 Pop all values admin_u1* from the stack.
   c.
 Exit current context.